MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/user-guide/enhanced-session-mode.md

 |:::image type="icon" source="media/esm-connect.png" lightbox="media/esm-connect.png":::| You're currently running in basic session mode, but enhanced session mode is available.
 Selecting this icon reconnects you to your VM in enhanced session mode. |
 |:::image type="icon" source="media/esm-stop.png" lightbox="media/esm-stop.png":::| You're currently running in basic session mode.
 Enhanced session mode isn't available for this VM. |

-## Configure VM for Remote Desktop
+## Configure a VM for Remote Desktop

 Enhanced session mode requires Remote Desktop to be turned on in the VM.
 In the Settings app or Start menu, search for **Remote Desktop settings**.
 Turn on the **Enable Remote Desktop** toggle.